|The Magic Number Seven And The Art Of Programming|

 In modular programming programs are built up out of small chunks of code in the form of subroutines, function or modules.
 Each module should be small enough to fit into the seven plus or minus two category.
 Each layer should equally be confined to the same size limits, so that every layer can be easily understood.

-I have occasionally encountered rather too literal implementations of the 'seven' part of rule rather too much.
-For example, a project I was involved in had the arbitrary limit of no more than seven lines of active code per subroutine - the project leader was brother to Genghis Khan and a fine warrior, but he applied rules too literally.
+I have occasionally encountered too literal implementations of the 'seven' part of rule.
+For example, a project I was involved in had the arbitrary limit of no more than seven lines of active code per subroutine - the project leader was brother to Genghis Khan and a fine warrior, but he applied rules too literally and too brutally.

 In some more elaborate design methods such as Yourdon/Demarco you will find people converting guidelines such as 'no more than around seven bubbles in a structure chart' into a similar and exact law.

-I have yet to come across a 'seven' rule in object-oriented programming but I guess it's only a matter of time and a deep enough search.
+I have yet to come across an explicit 'seven' rule in object-oriented programming but I guess it's only a matter of time and a deep enough search.

 Do you understand and work with a method as a single thing or a composite unit.
 Again the rule that each layer should have a limited complexity is justified in terms of the sliding scale of the fundamental unit of comprehension.